apedroed88/pysqlbuilder/README.rst

 .. code-block:: python

-    from pypika import functions as fn
+    from pysqlbuilder import functions as fn

     customers = Table('customers')
     q = Query.from_(customers).where(